IDMNYU/SeniorProject_Spring2021_katsivelos/schedule/week1_detail.md

-# Week 1 Detail September 9
+# Week 1 Detail February 1
 ## Deliverables \(DUE ON DATE LISTED\)

 * Do [pre-work](../pre-work/) DUE on first day of class.